 For example, if you live in Alberta and have a car worth $15,000 and there is a secured loan against it with $11,000 owing, your equity in the car is $4,000.
 In Alberta, the exemption for a car is $5,000, so your car is exempted from your bankruptcy, your unsecured creditors can not take it, and you can keep it.

 However, even if your payments are up-to-date, the secured creditor might repossess your car if you go bankrupt.
 This varies with the current policy of the creditor.
 It is essential that you get advice from a Licensed Insolvency Trustee to avoid losing your car or house if it is possible.

 Your bank account is not an exempt asset in bankruptcy.
 However, you should carefully arrange your banking in bankruptcy, to ensure that no inappropriate payments go to your creditors.

 Conclusion: You can keep your dignity, but exemptions are complicated

 If you file for bankruptcy, you can keep some assets that are essential for you to live your life, provide for your family, and make a living.

 Exactly what you can keep depends on your personal circumstances and the province or territory where you live.
 Bankruptcy exemption rules are complicated, and change from time to time.
 Professional advice is essential.

 You could keep all your assets (and avoid the matter of exemptions) by filing a consumer proposal – a negotiated settlement between you and your creditors.
 Although this option costs more than a bankruptcy, it may help reduce your feelings of guilt.

-For more details on bankruptcy exemptions in your province and for answers to your other questions about bankruptcy and consumer proposals, please contact our personal bankruptcy trustee in your area and arrange for an initial consultation, free of charge.
+For more details on bankruptcy exemptions in your province and for answers to your other questions about bankruptcy and consumer proposals, please contact our personal Licensed Insolvency Trustee in your area and arrange for an initial consultation, free of charge.
 This federally-licensed professional will examine all the circumstances of your case and advise you on the options available to you.